xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 the company is sponsoring, yet many enter Pear just to leave a few months later.
 This is a huge waste of time and money.

 The HR department of the company wants you to understand what is going on and to prevent further bleeding.

+The main sponsor of the project is Gabriele, Head of Talent at Pear.

 #### Challenge 1

 Pear Inc wants you to understand what are the main traits separating the loyal employees from the others.
 **Create a Jupyter notebook to answer their query.**
+Gabriele is not an AI expert, so be sure to explain your results in a clear and simple way.
+However, you are also told that Fabio, an ML Engineer, will review your work: be sure to provide enough details to be useful for him.

 #### Challenge 2

 Then, a predicting model.
 **You are asked to create a model to predict whether a new employee would churn**.
-If possible, the company wants to know the likelihood of the churn.
+Gabriele tells you that he would like to know the probability of churn for each employee, so that he could take corrective actions.
+Fabio has now joined Pear, and has some advice for you: Gabriele does not believe in black-box models, so be sure to provide him with compelling evidence that your model works.

 #### Challenge 3

 Wow, the model works great, but why does it?
 **Try and make the model interpretable**, by highlighting the most important features and how each prediction is made.
+You'll need to explain your work to both Gabriele and Fabio, so be sure to include clear and simple text, but feel free to use advanced techniques, if you feel that it is necessary.

 #### Challenge 4